Arthur Kroeger College of Public Affairs

 Advanced Standing

 Applications for admission with advanced standing to the program will be assessed on their merits.
 Normally, offers are made to students with an overall CGPA of 9.00 (B+) or higher.
-Students must also present at least one of the following: ECON 1001, ECON 1002, or a second-year Political Science course with a minimum grade of B.

 Advanced standing will be granted only for those courses deemed appropriate to the program.
 Students will not receive credit for courses graded below C-.